oldhawaii/oldhawaii-metadata/README.md

   * Need to add update digital assets of type audio
   * Need to add delete digital assets of type audio
   * Need to add delete source organization confirmation dialog
+  * Need to add link digital assets of type image
   * ~~Need to add csrf token to metatag for digital assets post request~~
   * ~~Need to add create source organization~~
   * ~~Need to add read source organization~~